 We study the effects of robot penetration on household income inequality in 14 European countries between 2006-2018, a period of rapid adoption of industrial robots.
-Automation reduced relative hourly wages and employment of more exposed demographic groups, similarly to the results for the US.
-Using robot-driven wage and employment shocks as input to the EUROMOD microsimulation model, we find that automation had minor effects on income inequality.
-Household labour income diversification and tax and welfare policies largely absorbed labour market shocks caused by automation.
-Transfers played a key role in cushioning the transmission of these shocks to household incomes.
+Automation reduced relative hourly wages and employment of the most exposed demographic groups, similarly to results for the US.
+Using robot-driven wage and employment shocks as input to the EUROMOD microsimulation model, we find however that automation had minor effects on income inequality.
+Household labor income diversification, and tax and welfare policies, especially transfers, largely absorbed labor income shocks caused by automation.

-Keywords: robots, automation, tasks, income inequality, wage inequality, microsimulation
+JEL codes: J24, O33, J23 Keywords: robots, automation, tasks, income inequality, wage inequality, microsimulation